binaryage/dirac-sample/readme.md

 Now hit ESC to bring up console drawer.
 Make sure you are switched to Dirac REPL and then enter:

-    js/items
+    numbers

-You should see actual value `(0 1 2)` of the `items` variable from local scope (formatted by custom formatters from cljs-devtools).
+You should see actual value `(0 1 2)` of the `numbers` variable from local scope (formatted by custom formatters from cljs-devtools).
-Same way as you would expect when evaluating a Javascript command in breakpoint context.
+Same way as you would expect when evaluating a Javascript command in a breakpoint context.
 Actually you can try it.
-Hit "Page Up" to switch to Javascript console prompt (white background) and enter:
+Hit `CTRL+.` to switch to Javascript console prompt (white background) and enter:

-    items
+    numbers

 This should return the same output.

-And now return back to Dirac REPL by pressing "Page Up" again and enter:
+And now return back to Dirac REPL by pressing `CTRL+.` again and enter:

-    (str (map inc js/items))
+    (str (map inc numbers))

 You should get back a string `"(1 2 3)"`.

-This is a proof that Dirac REPL can execute arbitrary ClojureScript code in the context of selected stack frame.
+This is a proof that Dirac REPL can execute arbitrary ClojureScript code in the context of a selected stack frame.